 Yet because “Jesse Ventura’s” target demo is only slightly more intellectually inclined than a herd of buffalo, Reiker and Jones enlist Stewart (portraying the gubernatorial-era Ventura) to narrate his Horatio Alger tale onscreen in a gimmick that grows increasingly absurd.

-By the time the movie starts to document Ventura’s political life — culminating in his shocking victory last November as Minnesota’s Reform Party candidate for governor — you start seeing his story less as an inspiring triumph of the little guy and more as confirmation that electing this dopey lug proves Minnesotans have lost touch with their senses.
+By the time the movie starts to document Ventura’s political life that culminated in last November’s shocking victory as Minnesota’s Reform Party candidate for governor, you start seeing this less as an inspiring triumph of the little guy and more as confirmation that electing this dopey lug proves Minnesotans have lost touch with their senses.

 None of the magic that fueled the real Ventura’s ascension to the governor’s chair is on display, but director Jackson was no doubt told not to worry about that.
 “Jesse Ventura” is merely a lamely conceived, painfully wrought excuse to toss a ream of wrestling footage into the May mix.

 Fiasco or no, the film almost can’t help but kick some major sweeps butt.
 Never underestimate the ratings potency of Must Seethe TV.